• Skip to primary navigation

 Cubed potatoes in a bowl covered with plastic wrap.

-Start checking the potatoes for doneness after about 8 minutes.
+👉 PRO TIP: Start checking for doneness after about 8 minutes.
 A sharp knife should easily pierce the potatoes.
 You want them to be cooked through but still able to keep their shape.

 Finish Cooking in a Skillet